ceph/ceph/doc/architecture.rst

                 | transmit key  |
                 |               |

-To authenticate with the monitor, the client passes in the user name to the monitor, and the monitor generates a session key and encrypts it with the secret key associated to the user name.
-Then, the monitor transmits the encrypted ticket back to the client.
-The client then decrypts the payload with the shared secret key to retrieve the session key.
-The session key identifies the user for the current session.
-The client then requests a ticket on behalf of the user signed by the session key.
-The monitor generates a ticket, encrypts it with the user's secret key and transmits it back to the client.
-The client decrypts the ticket and uses it to sign requests to OSDs and metadata servers throughout the cluster.
+Here is how a client authenticates with a monitor.
+The client passes the user name to the monitor.
+The monitor generates a session key that is encrypted with the secret key associated with the ``username``.
+The monitor transmits the encrypted ticket to the client.
+The client uses the shared secret key to decrypt the payload.
+The session key identifies the user, and this act of identification will last for the duration of the session.
+The client requests a ticket for the user, and the ticket is signed with the session key.
+The monitor generates a ticket and uses the user's secret key to encrypt it.
+The encrypted ticket is transmitted to the client.
+The client decrypts the ticket and uses it to sign requests to OSDs and to metadata servers in the cluster.

 .. ditaa::